cgreer/toy_conveyor_belt/README.md

 ## How to build
 The build plates have the layer heights and colors designated in the name.
 For e.g. "Light Gray 20" reads "Print with light gray filament w/ 0.20 layer height".
-For assembly instructions, watch the TODO video.
+For assembly instructions, watch the [assembly portion](https://youtu.be/uJ_CC4abBj0) of the design video.

 These are the colors I used: